Rohithmic/medix/README.md

 ## 🤖 AI & ML Capabilities
 - **Disease Prediction:**
-    - Rakshaa uses a Support Vector Classifier (SVC) model, trained on a comprehensive dataset, to predict diseases based on user-reported symptoms.
+    - Medix uses a Support Vector Classifier (SVC) model, trained on a comprehensive dataset, to predict diseases based on user-reported symptoms.
 The model is integrated into the platform via a Flask API for fast and accurate predictions.
 - **Recommendations:**
     - For each predicted disease, the system provides evidence-based recommendations for medications, dietary adjustments, and necessary precautions, helping users take informed next steps.
 - **Data Sources:**